- Challenges: Mobility restriction and access problems require professional transport.

 When should I call 112 or Nova Ambulans for my elderly patient?

 Short answer: 112 or Nova Ambulans can be called in life-threatening situations.
 Nova Ambulans, although a paid service, offers the advantage of being able to take your patient to the private hospital you want.
-112 generally provides transport to the nearest public hospital.
+112 transports the patient to the nearest appropriate health facility; the patient or their relatives have no right to choose the hospital, so in practice this is usually a public hospital [7].
 If the condition is stable but they cannot walk, require stretcher and medical supervision, planning controlled transport with private ambulance is safer.

 Do I have to plan ambulance support in advance while receiving home care service?